 Both products feature a straightforward pre-mix setup procedure.
 So omit the prep time; the coffee will be extracted in about 5 minutes using a French Press.
 The time it takes to make coffee in an AeroPress ranges from 2-3 minutes.
 The discrepancy is due to the size of the coffee powder grind for each tool.

 Because French Press coffee powder is quite coarse, it will take longer for the water to break down the chemicals deep inside the coffee molecules.
-AeroPress also employs fine-grained coffee powder, which speeds up the extraction process and cuts the brewing time in half.
+AeroPress also employs fine-grained coffee powder, which speeds up the extraction process and halts the brewing time.

 The body of a conventional French Press is always made of heat-resistant glass.
 Despite the fact that it is made of high-quality glass, the French Press is a product that should be handled with caution.